 If you are currently feeding a balanced commercial food, adding large amounts of “extras,” even fresh foods, can throw off the balance of things like calcium and phosphorus.
-One teaspoon of ground egg shells contains approx. 1800mg of calcium - a substantial amount!
-So be sure to account for this in your dog’s nutritional requirements if you are feeding whole eggs with shell to avoid excessive calcium, which can lead to problems like kidney stones and improper bone growth.
+One teaspoon of ground eggshells contains approx. 1800mg of calcium - a substantial amount!
+So be sure to account for this in your dog’s nutritional requirements if you are feeding whole eggs with a shell to avoid excessive calcium, which can lead to problems like kidney stones and improper bone growth.

 A good guideline is to use a 20% rule for human foods as toppers to a commercially balanced diet.
 What that means is that fresh food “toppers” should not account for more than 20% of your dog’s diet.
 So, if you feed your dog 2 cups of commercial dog food, you can replace up to 20% of that amount - 0.4 cups or 3.2oz - with fresh foods, like eggs, cooked meats, fruits, and veggies.

 Studies have shown that adding up to 20% fresh food ingredients to a dog's commercial diet can boost nutrition and extend life.
 Even the most high-quality kibble available on the market is subject to nutrient loss in the high-temperature rendering process.
-These nutrients need to be added back into the kibble in the form of synthetic vitamins & minerals.
+These nutrients need to be added back into the kibble in synthetic vitamins & minerals.
 Fresh foods often provide a much more bioavailable version of these nutrients.

 In addition to the many health benefits, adding a variety of fresh foods to your dog’s diet provides enrichment.
 Imagine eating the same dry food day in and day out for every meal?
 Boring!
-Adding variety helps your dog get excited for mealtime, provides mental stimulation, and improves satiety.
+Adding variety helps your dog get excited about mealtime, provides mental stimulation, and improves satiety.

 As discussed above, some dog owners like to provide raw eggs.
 If you are concerned about biotin deficiency or your dog doesn’t like the texture, you can avoid this by feeding cooked eggs.
 This can include scrambled eggs, fried eggs (lightly fried in a small amount of healthy oil like coconut oil, so they don’t stick to the pan), or poached eggs.
-Free range, organic eggs offer additional health benefits, and you can even get Omega-3 fortified eggs if your dog requires additional Omega-3.
+Free-range, organic eggs offer additional health benefits, and you can even get Omega-3 fortified eggs if your dog requires other Omega-3.

-My own dogs all prefer their eggs to be cooked, and they will still reap all the benefits that eggs have to offer.
+My dogs all prefer their eggs to be cooked, and they will still reap all the benefits that eggs have to offer.
 Get cracking!

-If your dog could use some digestion help and a healthier gut to absorb and access all the good nutrients you’re feeding, check out Native Pet’s Probiotic carefully created by their team of nutritionists and veterinarians.
+If your dog could use some digestion help and a healthier gut to absorb and access all the good nutrients you’re feeding, check out Native Pet’s Probiotic, carefully created by their team of nutritionists and veterinarians.

-How to cook eggs for dogs?
+How do I cook eggs for dogs?